imbhargav5/rooks/packages/docusaurus/docs/list-of-hooks.md

 *   [use-update-effect](https://react-hooks.org/docs/use-update-effect) - An useEffect that does not run on first render
 *   [use-visibility-sensor](https://react-hooks.org/docs/use-visibility-sensor) - A React Hooks package for visibility-sensor
 *   [use-will-unmount](https://react-hooks.org/docs/use-will-unmount) - A React hook for componentWillUnmount lifecycle method
+*   [use-window-scroll-position](https://react-hooks.org/docs/use-window-scroll-position) - A React hook to get the scroll position of the window
 *   [use-window-event-listener](https://react-hooks.org/docs/use-window-event-listener) - Adds an event listener to window
 *   [use-window-size](https://react-hooks.org/docs/use-window-size) - A React Hooks package for window-size
 *   [use-worker](https://react-hooks.org/docs/use-worker) - A React Hooks package for worker